GOOD: Towards Domain Generalized Orientated Object Detection: Introduction

 In this paper, we make an early exploration to learn domain generalized oriented object detectors.
 The great style variation between the source domain and unseen target domains is usually reflected from the image appearances that have different color distribution (\eg, intensity, contrast) \cite{lee2022bridging,Robust2021,nam2021reducing,bi2024CMFormer}, which are the input of an oriented object detector pre-trained on a certain source domain.
-The different color distribution makes the pre-trained oriented object detector difficult to perceive the activation patterns and to build the feature representation as learnt on the source domain \cite{huang2023reciprocal,Robust2021}.
+The different color distribution makes the pre-trained oriented object detector difficult to perceive the activation patterns and to build the feature representation as learned on the source domain \cite{huang2023reciprocal,Robust2021}.
 The shift of activation patterns on the target domains inevitably poses two key challenges for oriented object detectors.

 First of all, the shift of activation patterns accumulates from shallow to deep of an oriented object detector, and inevitably confuses and degrades the high-level representation, \eg, region of interests (RoIs).
 Consequently, as illustrated in Fig.~\ref{challenge}a, the category-level representation, also known as a kind of content information, can be less reliable for a detector to precisely identify an object.
 A same object category from different styles can be difficult to cluster into the same category.

-Secondly, such statistic variation from the target domain can also lead to less representative orientation information (in Fig.~\ref{challenge}b).
+Secondly, such statistic variation from the target domain poses a unique challenge to predict rotated bounding boxes than conventional horizontal bounding boxes, \ie less representative orientation information (in Fig.~\ref{challenge}b).
 This is because the orientation is usually regressed from the RoIs.
 As the RoIs degrade on the target domains, the orientation inevitably becomes less precise.
 As illustrated in Fig.~\ref{challenge}c, the orientation of the prediction can be quite different from the ground truth.